-The budget would have to take into consideration current expenditure and at least four main categories of expenses: staff (the salaries would have to be defined - by whom?); travels and subsistence; premises and their flows; website maintenance.
+The budget would have to take into consideration current expenditure and at least four main categories of expenses:

+- staff (the salaries would have to be defined by whom?);

+- travels and subsistence;

+- premises, flows and overhead costs;

+- website maintenance.

-Would the European Commission continue to contribute to the funds with a periodical subvention?
+Would the European Commission continue to contribute to the funding with a periodical subvention?

-Unlike today, we can imagine that all participating countries would have to pay fees, since the Secretariat is working for all EHEA members and the community.
+Unlike today, we can imagine that all participants would have to pay fees (as this is the case for EQAR for instance), since the Secretariat is working for all EHEA members and the Community.
 Would the contribution of the organizations be the same as that of the countries?
+Would all countries contribute equally or proportionally to number of students or economic issues for instance?
 How to deal with countries/organization which might have some difficulties to pay?

-Other options can be considered for example the funding of the staff fees by the country where they were employed before joining the Secretariat.
+Other options can be considered, for example the funding of the staff fees by the country where the staff members were employed before joining the Secretariat.
 This is how the current Secretariat is partly remunerated.